Cr4xx0Dev/MoveMD/README.md

 Developed by a 14-year-old software developer based in Magdeburg, MoveMD aims to bridge the gap between complex transit data and a clean, user-centric mobile interface.
 The project emphasizes the practical application of modern design systems and the integration of AI-assisted development workflows.

 ## Technical Implementation & AI Collaboration
-The codebase for MoveMD was developed with some assistance from Google Gemini[cite: 1].
-This project stands as a testament to the fact that Artificial Intelligence is a legitimate and powerful tool in modern software engineering[cite: 1].
+The codebase for MoveMD was developed with some assistance from Google Gemini.
+This project stands as a testament to the fact that Artificial Intelligence is a legitimate and powerful tool in modern software engineering.
 AI was utilized for:
-* Refining Material Design 3 UI components and dynamic color integration[cite: 1].
+* Refining Material Design 3 UI components and dynamic color integration.
-* Architectural planning and logic optimization[cite: 1].
+* Architectural planning and logic optimization.
-* Rapid troubleshooting and debugging of transit API integrations[cite: 1].
+* Rapid troubleshooting and debugging of transit API integrations.

 ## Visual Documentation